 - 87% of administrators reported that Beyond Differences contributed substantially to Youth Voice, Student Leadership and student awareness of Social Isolation.

 - 85% of students said they felt like more of a leader as a result of having Beyond Differences at their school

 Youth Leadership Awards

-- The California Endowment 2020 Youth Voices for Change Award for LGBTQ & Gender Justice was awarded to Beyond Differences, Bay Area Teen Board member, Chiqui Diaz.
-We are proud of the work Chiqui has done this past year at her high school and in the larger community
+- The California Endowment 2020 Youth Voices for Change Award for LGBTQ & Gender Justice was awarded to Beyond Differences, Bay Area Teen Board member, Matteo Diaz.
+We are proud of the work Matteo has done this past year at his high school and in the larger community.

 - The Hearts of Marin 2020 Youth Volunteer of the Year was awarded to Beyond Differences, Bay Area Teen Board member, Alex Paloglou.
 We are grateful for the 7 years of service Alex dedicated to Beyond Differences.